pellared/otel-logs-talk/slides.md

 It is a way to check if logging is actually needed before you do all the expensive work of building log records.
 Think of it as "measure twice, cut once" but for telemetry.

-The idea is simple: before you spend CPU cycles formatting messages, serializing complex objects, or building those beautiful structured attributes, you ask: "Hey, is anyone actually going to process this log?".
+The idea is simple: before you spend CPU cycles formatting messages, serializing complex objects, or building those beautiful structured attributes, you ask: "Hey, is anyone actually going to process this log?"
 If the answer is no, you skip all the work.

 -->